flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_spark/README.rst

 Kubernetes Spark Jobs
 =====================

-.. tags:: Spark, Integration, DistributedComputing, Advanced
+.. tags:: Spark, Integration, DistributedComputing, Data, Advanced

 Flyte can execute Spark jobs natively on a Kubernetes Cluster, which manages a virtual cluster's lifecycle, spin-up, and tear down.
 It leverages the open-sourced `Spark On K8s Operator <https://github.com/GoogleCloudPlatform/spark-on-k8s-operator>`__